torvalds/linux/Documentation/bpf/btf.rst

 No additional type data follow ``btf_type``.

-A BTF_KIND_FUNC defines, not a type, but a subprogram (function) whose signature is defined by ``type``.
+A BTF_KIND_FUNC defines not a type, but a subprogram (function) whose signature is defined by ``type``.
 The subprogram is thus an instance of that type.
 The BTF_KIND_FUNC may in turn be referenced by a func_info in the :ref:`BTF_Ext_Section` (ELF) or in the arguments to